William-La/cs124/design.md

 #### Select All Box Gmail Example
 ![Select All Box](./img/gmailselect.jpg)

 We initially thought that this select all feature could help users select a screen of tasks (i.e. all completed tasks) and easily delete them.
 However, we then thought about the 80-20 rule and determined that this feature may detract from the simplicity of our app.
 The conclusion we reached was that users would likely only delete all of the tasks on their screen when they were looking at all of the completed tasks.
 Otherwise, users would likely delete individual tasks using the dropdown menu for each task.
-So, we decided against adding this select all box and instead modified our button in the lower right of the screen to be a delete all button when users show only completed tasks.
+So, we decided against adding this select all box and instead modified our button in the lower right of the screen to be a delete all button only when users show all completed tasks.

 #### Select All Box Concept Design
 ![Select All Box](./img/selectall.jpg)